Gelassen/assistant/README.md

-This is a demo app
+This is a demo app.

+Demonstrates experience with widgets.